Are You Placing Eye Pads for Eyelash Extensions Correctly?

-When I first started doing lash extensions, I felt like my biggest struggle in this new field was placing the eye pad correctly on my client.
+When I first started doing lash extensions, I felt like my biggest struggle in this new field was placing the eye pad for eyelash extensions correctly on my client.
 It’s no secret that if you can’t place an eye pad correctly, you are going to end up running into trouble somewhere in your set, perhaps gluing your client’s eyes closed because you either left out some of the bottom lashes during placement or the eye pad somehow “slipped”.

 Our eye pads are non-slip, are just the right thickness to be effective, and are stretchy so they fit the eyes comfortably.
-These eye pads will not cause any irritation or burning to the eye.
+These lash extension eye pads will not cause any irritation or burning to the eye.
 And finally, EBL eye pads have collagen in them that moisturizes the client’s skin.

 If you are looking to purchase eye pads, check out our website here:

 Leave a comment